tkwavrun/tkwavrun.github.io/code.md

 # Below is a list of codes in markdown.
 It should be easy to link images
 # and citations in-place if somebody wants to at some point
 ---
-Check out our work on Github:
+Check out our work on Github: (example text)
  * [CMMR on GitHub](https://github.com/CMMRLab)

 ## Notable Codes